Mozahidul01/JobFinder-app-client/README.md

 ## Acknowledgments

 This project was created as a sample project to showcase how to use React and Redux-toolkit together to build a simple CRUD app.
-It was a Assignment of LWS - Think in a redux way course.